 MAKE ROOM FOR SOMETHING THAT BRINGS YOU JOY

-Since you are likely spending a lot of time in your home office, you’ll enjoy being there more if you decorate it.
+You’ll likely enjoy your home office better if you decorate it.
 Add one or two pieces of art or some accessories that bring you joy.
 Much like in a traditional workspace, surrounding yourself with things that make you happy will give you something to look at or focus on when you are feeling overwhelmed and in need of grounding.
-These days, we can all use that.